apache/solr/solr/example/README.md

 Notes About These Examples
 --------------------------

-### References to Jar Files Outside This Directory

-Various example SolrHome dirs contained in this directory may use "<lib>" statements in the solrconfig.xml file to reference plugin jars outside of this directory for loading modules via relative paths.

-If you make a copy of this example server and wish to use the ExtractingRequestHandler (SolrCell), the clustering component, or any other modules, you will need to copy the required jars or update the paths to those jars in your solrconfig.xml.

 ### Logging

 By default, Jetty & Solr will log to the console and logs/solr.log.
 This can